-Emily Maemura is a third year doctoral student researching systems design for digital curation to meet the needs of researchers in social sciences and humanities disciplines studying the internet.
-She is interested in approaches and methods for using web archives, social media data and other internet research collections, and in capturing diverse perspectives of the internet as an object of study.
+Emily Maemura is a doctoral candidate in her fifth year.
+Her research focus is on web archiving, studying the practices of collecting and preserving what is currently on the web for future use by researchers in the social sciences and humanities.
+She is interested in approaches and methods for working with web archives data and research collections, and in capturing diverse perspectives of the internet as an object and/or site of study.